 Those who choose to speak or pray in those heavenly languages (1 Corinthians 14: 15) are speaking and praying in a pure, undefiled language which flies right to the very ears of God and sounds lovely and musical in his hearing.
 It is the unlimited language of the spirit, not limited in expression as are all human languages.

 The human spirit makes us all one with that great cloud of witnesses (Hebrews 12: 1) who peer over the parapets of heaven—those who see and hear all which transpires on earth’s orb.
-In the spirit, we are one with all those who have departed planet earth for heavenly realms of unclouded day where there is no night and trees of life forever bloom.
+In the spirit, we are one with all those who have departed this mortal life for heavenly realms of unclouded day where there is no night and trees of life forever bloom.

 Your spirit is eternal and infinite—transcending the restrictive physical limitations of time and space.
 In the spirit, there is no heretofore and no hereafter; everything is here—now.
 It is a realm of absolute simultaneousness.
 It is a domain completely filled to the full by the One who is I AM before, now, always and ever.
 He is all-in-all in that bright kingdom of eternal day where crystal rivers of life dance and sparkle always.
 Your inner kingdom is “located” in that state of being we call eternity and is everywhere and everywhen.
 King Jesus rules in that inner eternal realm with absolute justice tempered with mercy, with honor, and with benevolence.